 International Communication, Master of Science

+Students with Bachelors’ degree in any discipline, whether in science, humanities or social sciences, are encouraged to apply.
+Admission to the program is contingent upon an assessment of the candidate’s ability to successfully pursue graduate study.
 Ability is demonstrated by previous academic performance, letters of recommendation and other factors that suggest academic potential and motivation.